KobeW50/ReVanced-Documentation/archived/ytm-rv-post.md

 **b)** If you don't have the app/APK installed, open the ReVanced Manager > Patcher > Select an application > **STORAGE**, and then select the YouTube Music APK that you just downloaded from APKmirror.

 Now press "Select patches", and then the **Default** patches button, as shown in [this image](https://imgur.com/a/KzO4FlU).
-Do **NOT** add or remove patches unless you know what you are doing.
+Don't add or remove patches unless you know what you are doing.

 When you are done selecting the patches that you want, press "Done" and then press "Patch".
 It may take several minutes for the patches to apply.
 Do not exit the app.

-* **(Optional but recommended)**

-When it is finished patching you can save the APK as a file so that you have it for later use such as sharing it or to save you the trouble of needing to patch again if you get an installation error.
+> (**Optional**): When it is finished patching you can save the APK as a file so that you have it for later use such as sharing it or to save you the trouble of needing to patch again if you get an installation error.
 To do this, tap the save icon as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".